j-c-cook/CS5433BIGDATAGroup6/Group6_PA2/Group6_Task_2_README.md

 Summarily, the diffence in values between the bedroom and bathroom accross all three methods is really small.
 So it's safe to conclude that bedroom and bathroom are the major factors which affects the pricing of an apartment or house.

+Because the built in pyspark Person method indicates that `Bathroom` is the most important feature, that is what we will move forward with.
+However, Spearman and Kendall indicating that Bedroom is more important is an interesting finding.